Asiana Treks and Tours

 Typical Day in Annapurna Base Camp Trekking:

 Each day of the Trek brings new experiences as you explore different places, enjoy breathtaking landscapes, and converse with locals to learn more about their customs and culture.
 Our guides will provide information about the places you visit.
 Trekking usually starts around 7–8 am, depending on the distance to cover and the terrain.
 We'll stop for lunch after about three hours of Trekking, usually on the way to our destination for the day.
 After lunch, you'll have an hour to rest before continuing the Trek.
 The afternoon trek is shorter, and once we reach our destination, you'll have time to explore until it gets dark.
 Dinner is served around 6–7 pm, followed by a briefing from your trek leader about the next day's plan.
-Afterward, you can relax and entertain yourself with games or learn Nepali words from our crew.
+Afterwards, you can relax and entertain yourself with games or learn Nepali words from our crew.

 TimeActivity